-The vision reflects Your Future, Your Place - A Vision for Aldershot and Farnborough and the Council's Business Plan 2022 - 2025.
+The vision reflects Your Future, Your Place - A Vision for Aldershot and Farnborough 2030 and the Council's Business Plan 2022 - 2025.
 It is founded on the characteristics of the borough economy including opportunities for growth and the borough's competitive advantages as a place to do business:

-- Excellent business growth and survival rates showing the resilience of the local economy over many years. - Strong and established links between employers and skills training provision, high levels of economic activity and relatively low levels of unemployment. - Mitigating, and adapting to, climate change is an opportunity to work with businesses, residents and partners to build a more sustainable, low carbon economy. - One of the UK's most important digital application, createch, research and business clusters offer's the potential for further innovation, collaboration and economic growth and presents an opportunity for better promotion of the borough's national and global business reputation/ international competitiveness. - Home to Farnborough Airport, one of the most significant private commercial airports in Europe, and a key focus for a significant aerospace and defence cluster. - Location of the largest exhibition and conference centre in the South-East, attracting national and international visitors to the borough. - The borough's major employers support a wide-ranging local supply network with further scope to strengthen and grow their supply chain links. - Allocated, available key employment sites and existing commercial floorspace which has the potential to suit the needs of a wide range of businesses. - Ambitious regeneration programmes in Farnborough and Aldershot.
-Ongoing investment in town centre renewal to create high quality places to live, work and socialise. - Good access to London, South-East and South-West national business markets and globally to international markets by road, rail and air. - Commitments to strengthen strategic access and local connectivity.
+- Excellent business growth and survival rates showing the resilience of the local economy over many years. - Strong and established links between employers and skills training provision, high levels of economic activity and relatively low levels of unemployment. - Mitigating, and adapting to, climate change is an opportunity to work with businesses, residents and partners to build a more sustainable, low carbon economy. - One of the UK's most important digital application, createch, research and business clusters offer's the potential for further innovation, collaboration and economic growth and presents an opportunity for better promotion of the borough's national and global business reputation/ international competitiveness. - Home to Farnborough Airport, one of the most significant private commercial airports in Europe, and a key focus for a significant aerospace and defence cluster. - Location of the largest exhibition and conference centre in the South-East, attracting national and international visitors to the borough including the globally renowned bi-annual Farnborough International Airshow. - The borough's major employers, including the Ministry of Defence, support a wide-ranging local supply network with further scope to strengthen and grow supply chain links. - Allocated, available key employment sites and existing commercial floorspace which has the potential to suit the needs of a wide range of businesses. - Ambitious regeneration programmes in Farnborough and Aldershot.
+Ongoing investment in town centre renewal to create high quality places to live, work and socialise. - Good access to London, South East and South West national business markets and globally to international markets by road, rail and air. - Opportunities to work with strategic partners such as the Arts Council England and Frimley Integrated Care Service to support broader social and economic development.